-Dr Gergana Dyakova (Chest)

-Dr Sarah Johnson (Urogynae and MSK)

-Dr Jennifer MacPherson (GI and Intervention)

-Dr Mark Meller (Chest)

-Dr Srikanth Minijenahalli-Narayanaswamy (MSK)

-Dr Sandra Owen (Breast and H&N)

-Dr Delilah Trimmer (Urogynae) |

-PROFESSIONS ALLIED TO MEDICINE

-Interventional Radiologist Consultants at the Trust work as an integrated team with specialised dedicated support from Interventional Radiology Radiographers and nurses.

-Departmental meetings

-Our Consultant Radiologists meet on a weekly basis with management invited when it is felt their presence and input is required.
-This engenders an excellent working relationship between clinicians and management

-Administration and secretarial support

-You will undertake administrative work associated with your clinical and other professional work.
+PROFESSIONS ALLIED TO MEDICINE Consultant Radiologists at the Trust have access to an amazing team of Radiographers including reporting radiographers across all modalities.
+Departmental meetings Our Consultant Radiologists meet on a twice monthly basis with one of these meetings including management staff to discuss upcoming developments or issues.
+This engenders an excellent working relationship between clinicians and management.
+Administration and secretarial support You will undertake administrative work associated with your clinical and other professional work.
 Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal computer, software and internet access, will be available.
-Home reporting stations can also be made available for flexible home working.
+Home reporting stations can also be made available for flexible home working. |